Agentic Tools (MCPs)

 A list of sub-tools will appear under the tool, indicating all the services this tool is capable of.
 You can toggle all sub-tools on or off.

-Clicking on Require Approval will let you set whether the use of the sub-tool will require your approval in-chat, or would be automatically approved for every use.
+Clicking on Auto approve will let you set if the use of the sub-tool will be automatically approved for every use in-chat.

 A yellow dot indicates a problem with your connection.
 Try checking your configuration and API keys and make sure you've set them all correctly.

-Modify or Delete: You can always edit or remove an Agentic Tool as needed.
+Modify or Delete: You can edit or remove a tool as needed.
+Some of the built-in tools, like Code Navigation, cannot be edited.

-You can enable, disable, or modify the configuration of these tools at any time.
+You can enable, disable, or modify the configuration of tools at any time.
+Click the pen and note symbol next to a custom tool's toggle button to modify a tool's configuration.

 Toggling a tool off will disable Qodo Gen from using it.